Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Non-Gaussian errors

 for which each $p(y_i^\star|\by_{1:i-1}^\star,\bY)$ is approximated as a Gaussian mixture based on the MCMC output.
 Details for the MCMC procedure and the posterior predictive distribution are given in Appendix \ref{app:dpmgibbs}.

-In the spatial setting with sparsity parameter $m$, each MCMC iteration still has time complexity $\order(N(n^3 + n^2m))$ and the computations within each iteration are highly parallel; however, the actual computational cost for this sampler is much higher than in Section \ref{sec:spatialinference} due to the typically large number of MCMC iterations required.
+In the spatial setting with sparsity parameter $m$, each MCMC iteration still has time complexity $\order(N(n^3 + n^2m))$ and the computations within each iteration are highly parallel; however, the actual computational cost for this sampler is much higher (typically, roughly two orders of magnitude higher) than for the empirical Bayes approach in Section \ref{sec:hyper} due to the large number of MCMC iterations required.
+Because of this larger computational expense and the loss of a closed-form transport map for the DPM model, we recommend the empirical Bayes approach (potentially after a pre-transformation $\mathcal{G}$ as described above) as the first option in most large-scale applications; the DPM model is most useful for settings in which its computational expense is not crucial, the training size $n$ is sufficiently large to discern non-Gaussian error structure, and only posterior sampling (as opposed to other functions that transport maps can provide) is of interest.